rohan-paul/mongodb-snippets/mongoose-dynamically-update-field-value-from-nested-ref-objects-with-async-await-or-then.md

 #### When I send a POST request to add a new item to the schema, it should return me the following (below) in Postman as the new item added (See I have "imported_commodity_name": "silicon-12", as a top-lvel field that has been created in my backend routes file).
 The key requirement is, for the referenced Model (Commodity), I am passing only the ObjectId for the field 'imported_commodity' but in the returned data, I will need the field 'imported_commodity_name' as a separate top level field with data populated from the referenced Model 'Commodity'

 #### The reason I need this variable as a top-level field rather than as a nested object, is because of the sort functionality of Material-UI table.
 While I was able to render the table rows properly by fetching this value from the nested returned object.
-But the sort functionality's various functions was becoming too uncontrollable without a top-level file value.
+But the sort functionality's various util functions were becoming too uncontrollable without a top-level field value.

 #### Here's my Postman POST request body to the API - http://localhost:3000/api/imports